richsoni/richsoni-songs/honey-wheres-my-tommy-gun.md

 ---

-Jump a mojito baby, put a paper plate on your head your a sweet shadow shirt lady, id like to see you when you shed dont you break that shelaile mama, this aint its first award show do you dig? thats not a skirt your wearin, thats not a skirt its a wig
+Jump a mojito baby, put a paper plate on your head Your a sweet shadow shirt lady, I'd like to see you when you shed Don't you break that shillelagh mama, this aint its first award show do you dig?
+That's not a skirt your wearin', that's not a skirt it's a wig

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun

-Im certain about your barista, I am certain it can walk Ive seen it lickin lightning bulbs, ive seen it breaking lollipops Im waxing and whining for you, Im whining with my wine Im scared to meet your poodle, Im scared of overtime
+I'm certain about your barista, I am certain it can walk I've seen it lickin lightning bulbs, I've seen it breaking lollipops I'm waxing and whining for you, I'm whining with my wine I'm scared to meet your poodle, I'm scared of overtime

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun

-the gates have been left reading, the moat has been on fire the sky above is bleeding, its leaking on the open wire my skin is screaming soda, fizzle for me twice reach behind your shoulder, put that ring on some peaty ice
+The gates have been left reading, the moat has been on fire The sky above is bleeding, its leaking on the open wire My skin is screaming soda, fizzle for me twice
+Reach behind your shoulder, put that ring on some peaty ice

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun

-walk with waldo, run with ramapo bulk with bravo, piss with pistacio im stitching up the gutter, its fence is barely barbed im blowin with the barley, im wading with the guard
+Walk with Waldo, run with Ramapo
+Bulk with Bravo, piss with Pistachio im stitching up the gutter, its fence is barely barbed im blowin with the barley, im wading with the guard

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun

 whos that other bottle, whos that other purse ill make their chester waddle, ill clip them in with a hearse im melting mandarin oranges, and pouring them in a bath im breating pollen honey, arent you glad i did the math

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun

 ask me to the grocers mothers, ive been there several months his sisters and his brothers, are all a coupla runts